donjajo/php-jsondb/README.md

 	->where( array( "state" => JSONDB::regex( "/ria/" )), JSONDB::AND )
 	->get();
 print_r( $users );
-// Outputs are rows which contains "ria" string.
+// Outputs are rows which contains "ria" string in "state" column.
 ```

 ##### Order By: